stefanprodan/swarm-gcp-faas/README.md

 This will do the following:

-* provisions 5 VMs with Ubuntu 16.04 LTS
+* provisions 5 VMs with Ubuntu 16.04 LTS and a 50GB boot disk
 * starts the manager nodes and installs Docker CE via SSH
 * customizes the Docker daemon systemd config by enabling the experimental features and the metrics endpoint
 * initializes the first manager node as the Docker Swarm leader and extracts the join tokens